 The splints could be bandaged all over the length of the splints.
 Alternatively, fasten the splints at least at following 5 points

 - Just below the armpit

 As an additional measure, the legs can then be tied together to support.

-Special Note: In case nothing is available, the injured limb can be secured to the uninjured limb to provide splinting.
+Special Note: In case of nothing being available, the injured limb can be secured to the uninjured limb to provide splinting.
 This method can be used to splint leg injuries as well.

-Special spilnts for femur fracture are also available.
+Special splints for femur fracture are also available.

 Following two x-rays show inadequate splinting of femoral fractures.
-Both orthopedic splints, Thomas splint and Cramer wire splint are having inadequate and ineffective extent.
+Both orthopedic splints, Thomas splint, and Cramer wire splint are having an inadequate and ineffective extent.

 Knee injuries require splints that extend to the hip and down to the ankle.
 These splints are applied to the back of the leg and buttock.

 Leg injuries can be splinted by a posterior splint extending from thigh to base of toes or a sugar tong splint from knee to ankle.